Have you ever been robbed?

 Keeping your house’s entrances and other areas well-lit is an effective deterrent for robbers.
-This makes it very hard or even impossible for robbers looking to sneak into your house without anyone noticing.
+This makes it very hard, or even impossible, for robbers looking to sneak into your house without anyone noticing.

-Therefore, you should install lights near every exterior entrances.
+Therefore, you should install good security lights near every exterior entrance.
 And if you’re worried about someone breaking into your house overnight, then install motion-activated flood lights on both the front and back sides.

 To make it even easier for yourself, and the environment, consider getting some solar-powered lights.
 Check out our top picks here: The Best Solar Powered Lights.

-Tips from Burglars on How to Secure Your Home
+Tips From Burglars On How To Secure Your Home

-Home Security Tip: Keep Windows and Sliding Glass Doors Locked
+Keep Windows And Sliding Glass Doors Locked

 For your sliding glass door, we recommend you drop a metal rod or a dowel on the track from the inside.
 This usually gives the door’s weak lock more strength.
 Even better, put a solid lock on the door.
 Check out our top picks for sliding glass door locks.

-Always Lock External Doors to Improve Home Safety
+Always Lock External Doors To Improve Home Safety

-Know this; every house-security measure will be pointless if a thief finds your front door opened and let themselves in.
+Know this; every house-security measure will be pointless if a thief finds your front door opened and lets themselves in.
 As a matter of fact, most robberies occur because the front door and windows are not locked.

-So to prevent this from happening, it is vital that you close all external doors (front, back and side) whether you’re going to visit your neighbor next door or are inside the house.
+To prevent this from happening, it is vital that you close all external doors (front, back and side) whether you’re going to visit your neighbor next door or are inside the house.
 Don’t take a chance with balcony doors either.
 Keep them closed as well.

 Also be sure to lock your garage doors as they lead straight into your household.

-Going along with this point, be sure that you know who’s at the door before you open it.
+Going along with this point: be sure that you know who’s at the door before you open it.
 A peephole works well for this, but a digital video doorbell is even better.
 It allows you to speak to the person outside.
 If not home, you can get an alert to your smartphone when someone’s at the door.

 Check out our top picks here: The Best Video Doorbell Peepholes.
-Or, take a look at this handy comparison chart below:

-Don’t Leave Notes on Doors
+Don’t Leave Notes On Doors

 Home Security Hacks